Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ### How the game works

-Airport Heist is a single player game, where the main character aims to make it to the destination airport, before they are captured, their stamina runs out or money runs out.
+Airport Heist is a single player game, where the main character aims to make it to the destination airport, before they are captured or their money runs out.

 #### Travel

 The main character starts in Helsinki, Finland and must end up in Portugal.
-Due to the size of your plane's fuel tank flights are limited to 800km.
+Due to the size of the plane's fuel tank flights are limited to 800km.
 Players are shown the airports, with-in their 800km travel range, on a map.
 They must decide their flight path themselves.

 #### Evading Capture

 Players can see in which city interpol is and must avoid flying to the same airport.
 Interpol moves from airport to airport at random and in real time.
 Players must make their decisions quickly.
+The game is over if interpol lands in the same airport as the player.

 #### Stealing

-The main character starts the game with a set amount of money.
-If the player requires more money they need to heist.
-There is, however, a chance of getting caught.
-Players are informed of the odds of capture before they attempt a heist and can abort if they feel the risks are too great.
-Players have 5 attempts to steal.
-If they use all 5 attempts before escaping, they will be caught and the game is over.
+The main character starts the game with 5000€.
+Each flight cost money based on how long the flight is.
+Money is equal to points, so when the player reaches portugal their score is equal to how much money they have left.
+In order to get more money, and therefore points, players may choose to steal.
+Stealing is done after a player arrives at an airport.

 [Back to top](#airport-heist)